Join our Facebook Group

 Essentially, people tend to make different attributions depending upon whether they are the actor or the observer in a situation.
 People tend to succumb to this bias less frequently with people they know well, such as close friends and family members.
 Why?
 Because we have more information about the needs, motivations, and thoughts of these individuals, we are more likely to account for the external forces that impact behaviour.

-The Actor-Observer effect is one tricky cognitive effect because everyone is affected by it.
+The Actor-Observer effect is one tricky cognitive bias because everyone is affected by it.
 It can lead to misunderstandings because, in real life, attribution is something we all do every day, usually without any awareness of the underlying processes and biases that lead to our inferences.
 Business owners tend to fall victim to this bias when assessing the user experience of their websites.

 This is a type of survey that pops up when visitors are exiting your website and it can be used to gather useful information.

-Live Chat Transcripts: Live Chats are instantaneous and visitors are likely to use them once they encounter a problem/issue on the website.
+Live Chats are instantaneous and visitors are likely to use them once they encounter a problem/issue on the website.
 This turns the Live Chat into a priceless resource for gaining insight on the bottlenecks your visitors are facing, when the chat transcripts are looked at, one can start to identify trends in the chat logs and specifically look for keywords that address the issues users might face when on your website.